3 Ingredient Chia Berry Compote (no added sugar)

 Another way to offer chia seeds to your baby is in a chia seed pudding.
 We've crafted a baby-friendly chia seed pudding in our e-book Whole Food Recipes for Your Baby.

-When you prepare this for your baby you’re actually able to adjust and modify the texture as you’d like to suit the specific stage or ability of your baby.
-This means you can leave the berry sauce chunky or you’re able to blend it a little more for a smooth consistency.
+When you prepare this for your baby you're actually able to adjust and modify the texture as you'd like to suit the specific stage or ability of your baby.
+This means you can leave the berry compote chunky or you're able to blend it a little more for a smooth consistency.

 In general, this is a very safe texture for your baby because it is not hard or sticky.